 “Everybody can be great…because anybody can serve.
 You don’t have to have a college degree to serve.
 You don’t have to make your subject and verb agree to serve.
 You only need a heart full of grace.
 A soul generated by love.”

 Therefore, This quote is embodied in the film’s ever-present, everyday citizens who fought tirelessly for freedom.
-Annie Lee Cooper, Jimmie Lee Jackson, James Reeb and other individuals working for civil rights are given prominence in Selma, demonstrating their boundless determination and courage.
-I was moved by their stories, and became curious about the narratives of others who participated in the movement, irrespective of how well the individual (or their efforts) are known.
-On MLK Day 2019, here are three ways that you can learn more about those who worked assiduously for human rights:
+Annie Lee Cooper, Jimmie Lee Jackson, James Reeb, and other individuals working for civil rights are given prominence in Selma, demonstrating their boundless determination and courage.
+I was moved by their stories and became curious about the narratives of others who participated in the movement, irrespective of how well the individual (or their efforts) are known.
+On MLK Day 2022, here are three ways that you can learn more about those who worked assiduously for human rights:

 MLK Day & Beyond

-- Also, research books about Human Rights leader.
+- Also, research books about human rights leaders.
 We all have probably made a New Year’s resolution to read more, and now is the perfect time to get started!
-Reading can expand our worldview, as well as our knowledge on a range of topics.
+Reading can expand our worldview as well as our knowledge on a range of topics.
 Reading can also introduce us to new people and their ideas.
 Ella Baker and the Black Freedom Movement: A Radical Democratic Vision by Barbara Ransby is a comprehensive book that provides profound insight into the legacy of Ella Baker.
-A grassroots organizer, Baker is revered as a leader who trained young activists.
-The book outlines Baker’s extraordinary career, and the movement to Civil Rights for African Americans.
+A grassroots organizer, Baker, is revered as a leader who trained young activists.
+The book outlines Baker’s extraordinary career and the movement to Civil Rights for African Americans.
 You can find more information about Ella Baker and the Black Freedom Movement here.